wesinator/Resourceful-Scanner/README.md

  -  potential attack surface from legacy libraries in packaged application bundles
  - suspicious applications and libraries that contain Microsoft version metadata that doesn't match the actual version of the host system.

-The default config considers NT 5.0 and 6.x (i.e. Win2K through Windows 8.1) to be suspect (if checking for a modern Windows 10 host).
+The default pattern regex identifies NT 5.0 and 6.x (i.e. Win2K through Windows 8.1) version metadata (checking on a modern Windows 10 host, this should yield suspect versions).

 #### License

+The rule(s) may be used internally.
+Modifications must be released under terms of GPLv3

 ```
 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by